Brede, Denmark

 Brede is a neighbourhood (Danish: bydel, a named neighbourhood) 14 km north of Copenhagen, Denmark.
 It is located east of Virum, south of Ørholm, west of Lundtofte and north of Sorgenfri.
-Frilandsmuseet (The Open Air Museum), and The National Museum of Denmark's new museum, Brede Works, is located in Brede.
+Frilandsmuseet (The Open Air Museum), and the heritage-listed former industrial complex Brede Works, are located in Brede.
 Nærumbanen stops in Brede.
+Vrede House, a Neoclassical mansion built for the owner of Brede Works, is now operated as a historic house museum.